0xJs/RedTeaming_CheatSheet/covenant.md

 - Select a listener
 - Click on Host and create a different url, for example ```\HTTPStager.ps1``` and click on Host!
 - Copy the Launcher and Encoded Launcher codes
+- If making an executable try both DotNetversions!

 #### HTA script
 - Use the command in the following HTA file